 Ready to Apply For a Mortgage in Idaho?

 If you want to buy an investment property in Idaho, you’ll need a mortgage to finance this expensive purchase.
 If so, Sammamish Mortgage is here to help.
-We are a family-owned Mortgage Company that offers borrowers in Washington, Oregon, Idaho, and Colorado many mortgage programs with flexible qualification criteria.
+We are a family-owned Mortgage Company that has been offering borrowers in Washington, Oregon, Idaho, and Colorado many mortgage programs with flexible qualification criteria since 1992.
 Get in touch with Sammamish Mortgage today!